-This report is submitted by the Compensation Committee of the Company's Board of Directors, which consists of three members.
+This report is submitted by the Compensation Committee of the Company's Board of Directors, which consists of four members.
 Messrs.
-Gittis and Drapkin have been members of the Compensation Committee since February 22, 1996.
-Mr. Semel was elected to the Compensation Committee on June 6, 1996.
+Gittis, Drapkin and Semel have been members of the Compensation Committee during all of 1997, and Mr. Janklow has been a member of the Compensation Committee since July 31, 1997.

-Pursuant to the rules promulgated under the Exchange Act, set forth below is the report of the Compensation Committee regarding its compensation policies for 1996 for the Company's executive officers, including the Chief Executive Officer.
+Pursuant to the rules promulgated under the Exchange Act, set forth below is the report of the Compensation Committee regarding its compensation policies for 1997 for the Company's executive officers, including the Chief Executive Officer.
 The key elements of compensation used by the Company are base salary and performance-based incentives, including annual cash bonuses and stock options.
-This report discusses the Company's practices regarding each of these elements as applied to the executive officers generally and concludes with a separate discussion of Mr. Levin's compensation in particular.
+This report discusses the Company's practices regarding each of these elements as applied to the executive officers generally and concludes with a separate discussion of Mr. Fellows' compensation in particular.